k98kurz/micropycelium/readme.md

 # Micropycelium

 This repo is designed to implement a wireless mesh network and a few services that run over it using micropython-compatible code.
-A goal is to minimize memory use and provide an asynchronous control flow.
+The goals include to minimizing memory use, and providing an asynchronous control flow.
 It includes the following:

 - Packet formats to fit into ESP-NOW and RYLR-998 LoRa datagrams
 - A packet sequencer to break blobs into smaller packets with reliable tx mechanism
 - A Packager system to automatically send and receive Packages
-- Interface plugins for the Packager to enable ESP-NOW and RYLR-998; in the future, UDP/IP, BTLE, and a custom WLAN similar to ESP-NOW for non-ESP devices (e.g. Raspberry Pi, Linux laptop, etc)
+- Interface plugin for ESP-NOW; in the future, RYLR-998 (LoRa), UDP/IP, BTLE, and a custom WLAN similar to ESP-NOW for non-ESP devices (e.g. Raspberry Pi, Linux laptop, etc)
 - An Application plugin system to generate and ingest Packages
 - A connectionless gossip system for promulgating network information
 - A PIE/VOUTE-based spanning tree system for greedy routing
+- An mpnode console to monitor, configure, debug, and experiment
+- 2 mpnode device-specific implementations: M5stamp and M5StickC-PLUS2
+- 1 mpnode generic esp32 implementation

 This project is the result of a fairly lengthy process of discovery: first, I tried using gradient descent to determine 2d/3d/4d spcial coordinates using